WICG/Realms-Initialization-Control/README.md

 ## Solution

+This is a hard problem to solve.
+We have been working on a virtualized solution for this for a few years with the attempt of implementing this security layer in the "user land" (see [Snow JS ❄️](https://github.com/lavamoat/snow)).

+So far, it seems to be basically impossible to accomplish this in that way.
+Not only there are too many ways of creating same origin realms that can be manipulated against the main execution environment, but also some of those ways seem to be natively impossible to fix on the one hand, while on the other are already addressed natively by the browser.

+Race condition scenarios in iframes are probably the best example - successfuly fetching capabilities from a new realm seems to be possible before it's officially ready (when its `load` event is fired).
+This makes it so hard for defenders to protect new realm while so easy for attackers to take advatage of them using JavaScript.

+But for the browser, enforcing rules on new realms before any other user-land entity is simple and is already implemented - that's what makes CSP canonical enforcment so resilient.

+This is why we wish the harnest the power the browser has in order to tackle this problem, as it's clear it can (in contrary to user-land JavaScript code)

+## Proposal

 This proposal is about composing some API for the browsers to adopt and export for the usage of web applications to finally have real control over the initialization of same origin realms under their runtime environment.

 Such power should be opted into and transferable to other entities at runtime if desired.